 I love a dish that is quick, easy and nutritious – did you see the word “easy”?
 Hence this also qualifies as an easy coleslaw recipe!

 Having lived in southern Alabama before moving to west Texas, we frequented catfish restaurants all the time.
 They’re known to the locals as “catfish camps.”

 Why?
 I have no idea.
 Maybe they started out as places where people camped out all night and cooked catfish.
 That sounds fun, doesn’t it?

 But the point is: These camps had all-you-can-eat fried catfish that was to die for!
 Oh, delicious fried catfish.

 Each time, I would promise myself that I would never eat so much at one sitting again – So much for promises!!!!

-So began my love of coleslaw and the birth of the Quick and Easy Coleslaw recipe.
-Be sure to tell me what you love coleslaw on in the comments!
+So began my love of coleslaw and the birth of this easy coleslaw recipe.

 There are some coleslaw haters out there, for sure.
 Lots of people don’t like the vegetable-ness of it all.
 But it’s a great opportunity to incorporate some vegetables into your barbecue (or catfish fry) while still sticking with the general theme.